matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

-The ability to create parameterized `RecordBuilder`s may not be necessary in most cases, but if your plugin manages entities and provides reports about those entities, it can be used to avoid having to run a query for every entity in the database in one `RecordBuilder`.
+The ability to create parameterized `RecordBuilder`s may not be necessary in most cases, but if your plugin manages entities and provides reports about those entities, it can be used to avoid having to run a query for every entity in the database within a single `RecordBuilder`.

 Examples of plugins that use this feature are the Custom Reports premium feature and the A/B Testing premium feature.
 Each of these plugins use a `RecordBuilder` that takes an ID.
 For Custom Reports this is the ID of the specific custom